diod/aura-made/README.md

 - ffmpeg with v4l
 - openvpn and sshd for remote access (and wpa_supplicant maybe)
 - numlockx, imagemagick
+- unclutter

 # contents:
-usb_keydemo - firmware for attiny85 with softusb keyboard
+- usb_keydemo - firmware for attiny85 with softusb keyboard
-www - webroot for local webserver (LE_P) ubuntu - configs and scripts
+- www - webroot for local webserver (LE_P)
+- ubuntu - configs and scripts